OrienteerBAP/Orienteer-Guidebook/installation.md

 ---
 **Installation options**

-Orienteer is a Java Servlet 3.1 web application.
 You have two options for installing Orienteer:
 * in embedded mode (on an application server)
 * in standalone mode (on any computer that runs Java environment)
 ---